keen/keen-botkit/CONTRIBUTING.md

 # Code review process

-The maintaining team looks at Pull Requests and issues on a regular basis and will respond as soon as possible..
+The maintaining team looks at Pull Requests and issues on a regular basis and will respond as soon as possible.